Tuff - Brand Identity Design

 Board for freelance & contract work

-No better way to end the week - here is the final brand identity i created for the streetwear clothing line Tuff.
+Here is part of the brand identity we created for the streetwear clothing line Tuff.

-As you can see, i created two slightly different variations of the logomark for dark / light background uses.
-Totally love the end result.
+After the strategy sessions with the client, we decided to create a visual identity that mixed a premium and young feel, while having a clever meaning on the logo.

 Press "L" to show some love!